davidbillamboz/zephyretboree.com/content/pages/contact/en.md

 form:
   title: Contact
   subTitle: Let’s work together
-  form:
   placeholders:
     name: Name
     email: Email
     phone: Phone
     message: Message
   buttonSend:
     title: Submit
   messages:
     success: Your message has been sent!
 Thank you!
     error: An error occured!
 You can use the direct contact informations to contact us.
 # Contacts
 contacts:
   contacts: